Topology Reconstruction of Dynamical Networks via Constrained Lyapunov Equations: Main results: the network reconstruction problem

+Recall from Theorem \ref{theorem unique solution} that the network reconstruction problem is solvable for $(x_0,X,\mathcal{Q})$ if and only if there exists a unique matrix $S$ satisfying $SP + PS = Q$ and $S \in \im \mathcal{Q}$.
+Note that $\im \mathcal{Q}$ is equal to $\mathbb{S}^n$, the set of $n \times n$ symmetric matrices.
 In other words, if the network reconstruction problem is solvable for $(x_0,X,\mathcal{Q})$, the solution to the problem can be found by computing the unique symmetric solution to the Lyapunov equation $SP + PS = Q$.
 It is not difficult to see that there exists a unique \emph{symmetric solution} to $SP + PS = Q$ if and only if there exists a unique \emph{solution} to $SP + PS = Q$.
 This yields the following corollary of Theorem \ref{theorem unique solution}.

 \begin{corollary} Let $G \in \mathcal{G}^n$ be a graph, and let $X \in \mathcal{Q}(G)$.
 Moreover, consider a vector $x_0 \in \mathbb{R}^{n}$, and let $P$ and $Q$ be as defined in \eqref{transformed P} and \eqref{lyapunov equation transformed} respectively.
 The network reconstruction problem is solvable for $(x_0,X,\mathcal{Q})$ if and only if the Lyapunov equation $SP + PS = Q$ admits a unique solution $S$.
 Under this condition, we have $S = X$. \end{corollary}